cosmos/ibc-go/docs/architecture/adr-008-app-caller-cbs.md

     // NOTE: currently the channel does not automatically close if the counterparty fails the handhshake so callers must be prepared for an OpenInit to never return a callback for the time being
     OnChannelClose(ctx sdk.Context, portID, channelID string)

-    // OnPacketResponse will be called on the IBC Caller after the IBC Application handles its own OnAcknowledgementPacket or OnTimeoutPacket callback
+    // OnAcknowledgementPacket will be called on the IBC Caller
+    // after the IBC Application handles its own OnAcknowledgementPacket callback OnAcknowledgmentPacket(
-    OnPacketResponse(
         ctx sdk.Context,
         packet channeltypes.Packet,
-        response PacketResponse,
+        ack exported.Acknowledgement
+    )

+    // OnTimeoutPacket will be called on the IBC Caller
+    // after the IBC Application handles its own OnTimeoutPacket callback OnTimeoutPacket(
+        ctx sdk.Context,
+        packet channeltypes.Packet
     )
 }
 ```